xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/readme.md

 }
 ```

-#### If you found additional IOCs that is not listed here, feel free to provide the domain and ISO name as an issue.
+#### If you found additional IOCs that is not listed here, feel free to provide the *defanged* domain and ISO name as an issue.